RocketMan/zookeeper/PRIVACY.md

 ### Changes to our Privacy Policy

-This Privacy Policy was last updated on 23 June 2019.
+This Privacy Policy was last updated on 25 September 2020.

 ### How to contact us